makrai/notes/angelov2008-topic-umap-hdbscan.md

 * distributed representation means each concept learned by the network is represented by many neurons
-  * Each neuron therefore participates in the representation of many concepts.
+  * Each neuron therefore participates in the representation of many concepts
-  * generalization of the concepts learned.
-Distributed representations are
+  * generalization of the concepts learned
-  * central to learning vector representations of words and documents.
+  * central to learning vector representations of words and documents
-* distributional hypothesis.
-The essence of the idea is captured by JR Firth who
+* distributional hypothesis, JR Firth
-* skip-gram and continuous BOW models [8, 9] known as word2vec, introduced
+* skip-gram and continuous BOW models [8, 9] known as word2vec
-* word2vec embraces the idea of distributional semantics, as it learns similar
+* word2vec embraces the idea of distributional semantics
 * skip-gram version of word2vec is implicitly factorizing a word-context PMI mx
   * Shifted Positive PMI word-context representation of words.
 This has
   * GloVe [13], which learn context and word vectors by factorizing a global
   * word2vec explicitly maximizes the dot product between word vectors for words
-  * non-neural methods achieve results on certain tasks that are on-par with neu by replicating hyper-parameters of neural methods like word2vec.
-These
+  * non-neural methods achieve results on certain tasks that are on-par with neu by replicating hyper-parameters of neural methods like word2vec
-    * hE cannot scale to large corpora.
+    * hE cannot scale to large corpora
-* distributed paragraph vector was proposed with doc2vec [17].
-This model
+* distributed paragraph vector was proposed with doc2vec [17]
-  * extends word2vec by adding a paragraph vector to the learning task of the
+  * extends word2vec by adding a paragraph vector to the learning task
   * can learn distributed representations of varying lengths of text, from sentences to documents.
-The doc2vec model outperforms BOW models and
+The doc2vec model outperforms BOW models
-  * many works on general language models [19, 20, 21].
+  * many works on general language models [19, 20, 21]
     * Devlin+ 2018 Bert: Pre-training of deep bidirectional transformers for NLU
     * Kevin+ 2020 Electra: Pre-training text encoders as discriminators
     * Radford+ 2018 Improving language understanding by generative pre-training

 ## 1.3 Distributed Representations of Topics

 * doc2vec model can learn document and word vectors that are jointly embedded in the same space
-  * improves the quality of the learned document vectors [18].
-These jointly
+  * improves the quality of the learned document vectors [18]
-  * This property can be used for information retrieval as
+  * This property can be used for information retrieval
-    * word vectors can be used to query for similar documents.
-It can also be
+    * word vectors can be used to query for similar documents
-    * find which words are most similar to a document, or most representative of
+    * find which words are most similar to a document, or most representative
 * We argue that
-  the semantic space itself is a continuous representation of topics, in which each point is a different topic best summarized by its nearest words.
-In the
+  the semantic space itself is a continuous representation of topics, in which each point is a different topic best summarized by its nearest words
-  * a dense area of documents can be interpreted as many documents that have a
+  * a dense area of documents can be interpreted as many similar documents
 * The top2vec model produces jointly embedded topic, document, and word vectors
   * vector algebra demonstrated with word2vec [8, 9] can be used between the
-    word, document and topic vectors.
-The topic vectors allow for topic sizes to
+    word, document and topic vectors

 # 2 top2vec: Model Description

 ## 2.1 Create Semantic Embedding

-* To learn jointly embedded document and word vectors we use doc2vec [17, 24].
+* To learn jointly embedded document and word vectors we use doc2vec [17, 24]
   * two versions of the model: the Paragraph Vector with Distributed Memory (DM) and Distributed Bag of Words (DBOW)
   * DM model uses context words and a document vector to predict the target word
   * DBOW model uses the document vector to predict words within a context window in the document
     * a simpler model but it performs better [18].
 Our experiments confirm these
-* DBOW architecture is very similar to the word2vec skip-gram model which uses
+* DBOW architecture is very similar to the word2vec skip-gram
   * This similarity allows for the training of the two to be interleaved, thus simultaneously learning document and word vectors which are jointly embedded
-* hyper-parameters that have a large impact on the performance of doc2vec [18].
+* hyper-parameters that have a large impact on the performance of doc2vec [18]
   * window size is the number of words left and right of the context word.
 A
     * 15 has been found to produce the best results [18]
     * [18] Jey Han Lau and Timothy Baldwin
-      An empirical eval of doc2vec with practical insights into doc embed gen.
-      2016 1st Workshop on Representation Learning for NLP, pages 78–86, Berlin,
+      An empirical eval of doc2vec with practical insights into doc embed gen 2016 1st Workshop on Representation Learning for NLP, pages 78–86, Berlin,
     * our experiments support.
 The doc2vec model can use
   * negative sampling or hierarchical softmax as its output layer.
 These are
     * efficient approximations of the full softmax [9].
 We found that
-    * in our experiments the hierarchical softmax produces better document vecs.
+    * in our experiments the hierarchical softmax produces better document vecs
-  * [18]: the most important hyper-parameter is the sub-sampling threshold,
+  * sub-sampling threshold, the most important hyper-parameter [18]
     * the probability of high frequency words being discarded from a context win
     * suggested value is 10 5
     * The smaller this number is, the more likely it is for a high frequency word to be discarded from the context window [9, 18]
-  * A related hyper-parameter is minimum count, which
+  * minimum count, related to the sub-sampling threshold
     * discards all words that have a total frequency that is less
     * we found 50 to work best, however this value
     * hE largely depends on corpus size and its vocabulary
-  * The vector size is the size of the document and word vectors that will be
+  * The vector size is the size of the document and word vectors
     * suggested vector size is 300 [18], with larger data sets larger values
-  * The number of training epochs suggested by [18] is 20 to 400, with the higher values for smaller data sets
+  * The number of training epochs suggested by [18] is 20 to 400
+    * higher values for smaller data sets
-    * We found 40 to 400 training epochs to be a good range.
+    * We found 40 to 400 training epochs to be a good range

 ## 2.2 Find Number of Topics

-* In order find the dense areas of documents in the semantic space, density based clustering is used on the document vectors, specificall HDBSCAN
+* In order to find the dense areas of documents in the semantic space, density based clustering is used on the document vectors, specificall HDBSCAN
 * hE, the "curse of dimensionality" introduces two main problems
-  * In the high-dimensional semantic embedding space is very sparse
+  * the high-dimensional semantic embedding space is very sparse
   * difficult to find dense clusters
-  * high computational cost [28].
-In order to alleviate these two problems,
+  * high computational cost [28]
   * we perform dimension reduction on the document vectors with UMAP [29, 30]

 ### 2.2.1 Low Dimensional Document Embedding